-Area Project Activities Project Specific Impacts Tinian Construction Changes in landscape under Alternative 2 would result in less than significant impacts to topography by on Tinian.
-Known sinkholes would be avoided and a buffer zone of vegetation would be left around them as a mitigation measure to prevent further erosion or expansion at any sinkholes found.
-Any sinkholes discovered would be evaluated to determine significant impacts and projects would be designed in consideration of these sinkholes as appropriate.
-With mitigation, there would be less than significant impact to sinkholes under Alternative 2.
+Area Project Activities Project Specific Impacts Tinian Construction Alternative 2 would result in minimal impacts to topography by changing the landscape on Tinian.
+Sinkholes would be avoided and a buffer zone of vegetation would be left around it to prevent further erosion or expansion at any sinkholes found.
+There would be minimal impact to sinkholes under Alternative 2.
 Soil disturbances and loss of vegetation would cause increased rate of erosion and soil loss from physical disturbance at all proposed construction areas under Alternative 2.
-Less than significant impacts would occur with the use of BMPs.
-Operation • As a BMP, a fire management plan would be developed as part of a Range Training Area Management Plan.
-The plan would include assigned logistic support unit for fire control during training events, fuel management, and a fire danger rating system.
-With the implementation of this BMP, impacts to soil and geological resources would be less than significant.
+Minimal impacts would occur with the use of BMPs.
+Soil types impacted would not be agriculturally productive soils, thus minimal impacts to soil resources would occur.
+Operation • Less than significant impacts to geological and soil resources would result from operations.

-3.2.3.3 Alternative 2 Proposed Mitigation Measures
+3.2.3.3 Alternative 2 Potential Mitigation Measures